-The Village offers a wide assortment of shops, restaurants, and even though a number of movie theatres have closed there in recent year. it has more than its fair share of movie theatres - including the handsome old Fox Village Theatre (built in 1931) and the slightly more modern Bruin Theatre (1937).
-You'll also find the Crest, National, Regent, Plaza, Festival, and Avco Cinemas in the village.
+The Village offers a wide assortment of shops, restaurants, and even though a number of movie theatres have closed there in recent years (including the National, the Crest and the Regent), Westwood has more than its fair share of movie theatres - including the handsome old Fox Village Theatre (built in 1931) and the slightly more modern Bruin Theatre (1937), both the scenes of countless movie premieres over the years.

 The Village remains one of the prime locations for major Hollywood premieres. and it's not unusual to see spotlights criss-crossing the skies over Westwood as yet another celebrity blowout takes place on the streets of this college town.

 (When I was a student at UCLA, I remember watching Barbra Streisand lead a parade of celebrities from the Bruin Theatre down to a local dance club, following the premiere of one of her movies.
 But even then, the locals were so jaded that they scarcely paid attention.)